jarviscanada/jarvis_profile_builder/README.md

 ## Resume Style

 If you have setsup the resume build in your Github, the resume style requirements are documented in the top level `README.md`.
-For your reference, here is the original document: [resume_template.md](./resume_template.md).
+For your reference, [resume_template.md](./resume_template.md) is the original template document.